 Reporting a vulnerability (CVD)

 You can also contact the NCSC in the event you find vulnerabilities affecting multiple systems or suppliers.
 In such cases, the NCSC can help to coordinate a solution to the vulnerabilities in question.
-Vulnerabilities can be reported via the CVD form.
-We will subsequently get in contact with you to coordinate the resolution of the vulnerability in question.

 Which vulnerabilities can be reported via a CVD?